malcolm-chen/User-Study-AutoParser-Scorer/README.md

 ```

 ## Usage
+1. Create three folders at the project root directory: `transcriptions`, `output`, and `extracted_data`
-1. put the transcription files under the `transcriptions` folder
+2. Put the transcription files under the `transcriptions` folder
-2. Edit the script's main block (`transcription_parser.py`, lines 607-620) with your file paths:
+3. Edit the script's main block (`transcription_parser.py`, lines 607-620) with your file paths:

 - `TRANSCRIPTION_FILE`: Path to your transcription file (e.g., `.vtt` format)
 - `QUESTION_FILE`: Path to the question protocol file (e.g., `Curio 2.0 pilot.txt`)